FLUX-SE/all_docs/en_US/spat_revolution_doc/Spat_Environment_Speaker_Arrangement_Editor.md

 - **Cartesian with minimum delay**: will align the speakers according to straight lines.
 - **Cartesian with symmetry**: will align left/right and front/back speakers according to symmetrical straight lines.

+Alignment can be made on the all arrangement, but also selecting a certain speaker orientation type.
 It is possible to select the speakers on each the alignment will be done according to their orientation.